 The most common type of battery used in UPSs is valve-regulated lead acid (VRLA) batteries, also known as sealed or maintenance free.
 VRLA batteries are sealed, usually within polypropylene plastic, which offers the advantage of not containing any sloshing liquid that might leak or drip.
 Because water cannot be added to VRLA batteries, recombination of water is critical to their life and health, and any factor that increases the rate of evaporation or water loss — such as temperature or heat from the charging current — reduces the life of the battery

 1. What is the “end of useful life”?

-The IEEE defines end of useful life for a UPS battery as being the point when it can no longer supply 80 per cent of its rated capacity in ampere-hours.
+The IEEE defines end of useful life for a UPS with li-ion battery as being the point when it can no longer supply 80 per cent of its rated capacity in ampere-hours.
 When your battery reaches 80 per cent of its rated capacity, the ageing process accelerates and the battery should be replaced .

 2. Is there any difference between the batteries used by smaller UPSs, from 250 VA to 1 kVA, and the ones used by larger UPSs?